France says Putin trying to bypass EU over Ukraine by talking solely to U.S. | Law-Order

 France's foreign minister said on Friday that Russia was trying to bypass the European Union by holding talks directly with the United States over Ukraine.

-Talks between U.S. and Russian diplomats will begin in Geneva on Monday after a weeks-long stand-off over Russian troop deployments near its border with neighboring Ukraine, with envoys on each side trying to avert a crisis. "(Russian President) Vladimir Putin wants to bypass the European Union... he wants to put dents in the EU cohesion, which is solidifying", Jean-Yves Le Drian told BFM TV and RMC Radio.
+Talks between U.S. and Russian diplomats will begin in Geneva on Monday after weeks of tensions over Russian troop deployments near its border with neighbouring Ukraine, with envoys on each side trying to avert a crisis. "(Russian President) Vladimir Putin wants to bypass the European Union... he wants to put dents in the EU cohesion, which is solidifying", Jean-Yves Le Drian told BFM TV and RMC Radio.

 "You can't envisage EU security without the Europeans."
-Russia has massed some 100,000 troops near Ukraine's border and though Moscow says it has no plans to invade its neighbor, Putin has demanded legally-binding guarantees that NATO will not expand further eastwards.
+France has just taken over the six-month rotating presidency of the EU.
+French President Emmanuel Macron later told a news conference that he was planning to have discussions with Putin soon, to discuss topics including Ukraine - but he gave no details and did not say when that could take place.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)